Date

 AI is redefining what banks can offer to customers.
 From personalised mortgages to crypto and IoT-driven services, product innovation must keep pace with new technologies and evolving customer lifestyles.
 This session challenges participants to think beyond current offerings and explore what will create real value in the intelligent economy.

-• Personalising products and services for customer ecosystems
+• Personalising products and services for customer ecosystems and lifestyle choices of the future

 Session includes discussion papers and structured dialogues.